Building Codes & Code Compliance

 Practical Realities of Working with LADBS Inspectors

 Inspectors enforce the code as written.
 They are not consultants, not advisors, and not negotiators.
-Their authority on the job site is absolute for code compliance matters.
+Their role is binary: the work either complies with the approved plans and applicable code, or it does not.

 A correction notice means the inspector identified items that do not comply with the approved plans or applicable code.
 The corrections must be addressed and the work re-inspected before proceeding.
 A correction notice is not a "fail" - it is a normal part of the process on many projects.